stackitcloud/stackit-cli/docs/stackit_postgresflex_user_delete.md

 ## stackit postgresflex user delete

-Delete a PostgreSQL Flex user
+Deletes a PostgreSQL Flex user

 ### Synopsis

-Delete a PostgreSQL Flex user by ID.
+Deletes a PostgreSQL Flex user by ID.
 You can get the IDs of users for an instance by running:
   $ stackit postgresflex user list --instance-id <INSTANCE_ID>